Check-N-Run: A Checkpointing System for Training Deep Learning Recommendation Models: Introduction

-Based on the above challenges, we present \name, a high-performance scalable checkpointing system for recommendation systems. \name significantly reduces the required write-bandwidth and storage capacity, without degrading accuracy.
-To minimize the run time overhead and training stalls, \name creates distributed snapshots of the model in-memory.
-That way, training can continue while \name is creating, optimizing and storing the checkpoints in separate processes running in the background. \name enables the frequent checkpointing of hundreds of complex production training jobs running in parallel over thousands of GPUs, each job training a very large model (in the order of terabytes).
+(3) \textbf{Decoupling:} To minimize the run time overhead and training stalls, \name creates distributed snapshots of the model in multiple CPU host memories.
+That way, training on the GPUs can continue while \name is optimizing and storing the checkpoints in separate processes running on the CPU in the background. \name enables the frequent checkpointing of hundreds of complex production training jobs running in parallel over thousands of GPUs, each job training a very large model (in the order of terabytes).
+This decoupling approach is also proposed in CheckFreq which separates \textit{snapshot} process from the \textit{persist} storage process~\cite{mohan2021checkfreq}.
 Our implementation of decoupled checkpointing leads to less than 0.4\% of time when the trainer processes must pause to take a snapshot.
 Hence, the impact of taking a checkpoint on the \textit{training speed is negligible}.
-Our goal is to work within the accuracy constraint ($<$ 0.01\%).
-Therefore, any proposed solution \textit{cannot tradeoff accuracy} for improved training speed as such solutions are not appealing for production environments.